A little about Squid Proxy

-A fascinating point of Squid is its ability to use the GNU GPL license.
-In this way, developers feel attracted to using the tool and contributing modifications.
-Similarly, it is worth noting that many service providers have also used Squid between their clients and servers.
+A very interesting point about Squid is its ability to use the GNU GPL license.
+This way, developers feel attracted to use the tool and contribute changes.

 1) Squid Installation